picobellobv/ephos.github.io/_posts/2018-4-30-Lets-Get-Plastered.md

 code $plasterTemplatePath
 ```

-All we have is the plasterManifest.xml, and although its there it's a little bare.
+All we have is the plasterManifest.xml, and although it's there it's a little bare.
 It did fill out the metadata and generate us a parameter and content section.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>